lightbend/config/README.md

 Here are some features that might be nice to add.

- - "Type consistency": if a later config file changes the type of a value from its type in `myapp-reference.conf` then complain at parse time.
-   Right now if you set the wrong type, it will only complain when the app tries to use the setting, not when the config file is loaded.
  - "myapp.d directory": allow parsing a directory.
 All `.json`, `.properties` and `.conf` files should be loaded in a deterministic order based on their filename.